Timothy Tymkovich: Federal judicial service

 President George W. Bush initially nominated Tymkovich to the seat on the Tenth Circuit on May 25, 2001, and renominated him on January 7, 2003.
 He was nominated to a seat vacated by Judge John Carbone Porfilio, who assumed senior status.
 President Bill Clinton had nominated Christine Arguello to the seat, but she never received a hearing or a vote from the United States Senate.
 The Senate confirmed Tymkovich on April 1, 2003, by a 58–41 vote.
 He received his commission the same day.
 He was the chief judge from October 1, 2015, to October 1, 2022.

 In September 2016, Tymkovich and his circuit colleague Neil Gorsuch were named as possible U.S. Supreme Court nominees by Republican presidential candidate Donald Trump.
 In 2018, Tymkovich was tasked with reviewing more than a dozen ethics complaints filed against U.S. Supreme Court Justice Brett Kavanaugh.

 In 2001, Kavanaugh had helped lobby for Tymkovich to be appointed as a federal judge.

 On November 1, 2023, he was designated by Chief Justice John Roberts to serve as a judge of the United States Foreign Intelligence Surveillance Court of Review.

+On February 24, 2026, Tymkovich announced that he would be taking Senior Status.